Xiujia-Yang/Resource/README.md

 IGHV1-69_IGHJ4_TGTGCGAGAGATCGGGAGAACTGGAACTACGTATTTGACTACTGG	SRR8365263,SRR8365261,SRR8365473,SRR8365471	4
 IGHV3-30-3_IGHJ4_TGTGCGAGAGGAGATTCCCGATACAGCTATGGCCTAGACCTTGACTACTGG	SRR8365263,SRR8365261	2
 ```
+The two matrixes are different from each other in that one of them neglects clone sharing between samples from the same project while the other does not (see _Method_ in MS above).

 * All-to-all public clone visualization (Fig. 5A)
 * Linear model visualization (Fig. 5B)